panas007/Docker-Web-Application/README.md

 - http://EXTERNAL-IP:3005

-Where external ip is given by GCP
+Where external ip is given by GCP VM

 Also to access the 3005 and 80 ports in the cloud you need to configure the ports from the firewall in the GCP